How to Shade a Garden Pond from Excess Sunlight (Top Summer Tips)

 High temperatures reduce the oxygen holding capacity of water, meaning ponds will be holding less oxygen during the warmest summer months.
 Fish also become more active during summer, eating more as their metabolic rates increase.
 This increase in activity means the fish produce more waste, and beneficial bacteria will need to work harder to break down the excess.
 These bacteria require oxygen to function, just like fish, and may struggle to carry out their job as oxygen content decreases.

 Shading a pond from sunlight will help lower the overall temperature and improve the capacity at which water holds oxygen.
 Algae also grow the fastest during the day, so slowing their growth by blocking sunlight will help improve oxygen for both fish and beneficial bacteria.
 Check out our complete guide on increasing dissolved oxygen here.

 3) Makes Fish More Comfortable!

 Both goldfish and koi prefer a pond within a specific temperature range, generally between 65 and 75 F degrees.
 They can certainly survive in much colder or hotter water, but that doesn’t mean it’s ideal for them.
 Warmer water temperature, along with pH, also has a direct effect on the toxicity of ammonia.
 This waste substance is very dangerous to fish, but the majority is safely removed by the beneficial bacteria living in your pond and filter box.
-Problems may occur during summer where fish produce more waste (ammonia) and temperatures are also high, which causes the ammonia to become more potent.
-Shade is just one thing that can help with this issue by allowing water more time to cool down from the sun, and giving bacteria more time to breakdown substances before they can build.
+Problems may occur during summer when fish produce more waste (ammonia) and temperatures are also high, which causes the ammonia to become more potent.
+Shade is just one thing that can help with this issue by allowing water more time to cool down from the sun, and giving bacteria more time to break down substances before they can build.

 In much smaller ponds, such as preformed ponds, fish can literally boil to death if the water is exposed to constant sunlight throughout the day.
 Smaller ponds act as insulators, taking in heat and retaining it much more readily than a larger body of water.
 Even with aeration, shallow water may not be able to cool down fast enough, so providing shade is essential if you want to keep your fish healthy and happy in a small environment.
 For our full guide protecting fish in hot weather, click here.

-Methods to Provide Pond Shade
+Methods to Provide Pond Shade (Top Methods)

 Option 1: Pond Plants (Real or artificial)